The song leader fills an important role. He has a definite impact on the spirit of our worship.

 - If you feel the need to instruct the audience about a particular song, or about their singing in general, be kind and tactful.

 Some Thoughts About Song Selection

-- Select songs appropriate for the occassion.
-Ask the preacher in advance what his topic will be and find songs that will turn people's minds to the right direction.
+- Select songs appropriate for the occasion.
+Ask the preacher in advance what his topic will be and find songs that will turn people's minds in the right direction.